 This is the first study assessing the families' view and attitudes of quality of care in the last 3 months of life of patients with CRF and receiving long-term HMV.
-As reported in other studies [18, 21] on HMV in European countries, we found differences between 1) data collected from different centres (range: six-40 patients per centre), 2) number of patients discharged to home, 3) diagnosis and 4) number of patients in NIV referred centres.
-Conversely, the percentage of patients under invasive ventilation, obstructed or with ALS was much higher in our study due to the higher risk mortality.
+As reported in other studies [18,31] on HMV in European countries, we found differences between i) data collected from different centres (range: 6-40 patients/centre), ii) number of patients discharged at home, iii) diagnosis and iv) number of patients under NIV referred centres.
+Conversely, the percentage of patients under invasive ventilation, obstructed or with ALS was much higher in the dead patients in our study due to the higher risk mortality.

-The last few months of life of patients with CRF are characterised by poor control of pain and severe dyspnoea [11, 22, 23].
-As shown in previous studies, most of these patients, such as those with COPD, are confined to their home and/or wheelchair [11].
+The last few months of life of patients with CRF are characterised by poor control of pain and severe dyspnoea [11, 21, 22].
+As shown in previous studies, most of these patients, like those with COPD, are confined to their home and/or wheelchair [11].
 HMV is not necessarily associated with relief of dyspnoea.
 Indeed, it might be perceived as uncomfortable due to hyperinflation, bronchospasm and, most of all, difficulty in achieving a fair patient-to-ventilator interaction.
-Opiates for palliative care were poorly used and this may be explained both by the occurrence of side effects (mainly, unacceptable drowsiness) and by the poor confidence and knowledge of GP versus palliative drugs and protocols.
+Opiates for palliative care were poorly used and this may be explained both by the occurrence of side effects (mainly, unacceptable drowsiness) and the poor confidence and knowledge of GP vs palliative drugs and protocols.

-Doctor-to-patient communication is one of the major challenges in everyday clinical practice [21, 24].
-Most patients with chronic progressive disorders want to be informed about their diagnosis and prognosis but this does not necessarily mean that they are ready to afford this psychological burden [25, 26].
+Doctor-to-patient communication is one of the major challenges in everyday clinical practice [21, 23].
+Most of the patients with chronic progressive disorders want to be informed about their diagnosis and prognosis, but this does not necessarily mean that they are ready to afford this psychological burden [24, 25].
 The awareness of their clinical status may help patients to achieve a sense of control, and possibly help them to decide against inappropriate prolongation of life.
-According to their families, >80% of the patients were informed about the time course and severity of their disease by a physician and were aware of their prognosis.
-Families often feel frustrated by the difficulty of relieving pain and other symptoms in the final stages of the disease, and most of them also experience major financial burdens [3, 4, 6, 27].
-Common ways to deal with these problems are either to receive external financial or caregiver support at home [4] or to admit the patient to the hospital [28].
-Patients getting free assistance (that is only for few hours per day) were also helped by private assistants with no specific training and sporadically by a religious organisation providing support.
+According to their families, >80% of the patients were informed about the time course and severity of their disease by a physician, and were aware of their prognosis.
+Families often feel frustrated by the difficulty of relieving pain and other symptoms in the final stages of the disease, and most of them also experience major financial burdens [3, 4, 6, 26].
+Common ways to deal with these problems are either to receive external financial or caregiver support at home [4] or to admit the patient to the hospital [27].
+Patients getting free assistance (that is only for few hours/day) were also helped by private assistants with no specific training and sporadically by a religious organisation providing support.

-Most elderly and seriously ill patients die in an acute care hospital setting or in-patient hospice, nursing home or assisted living; only a very small percentage of them die at home [29].
-Our survey indicates that in Italy, half of the ventilated patients die at home probably due to lack of hospice and nursing homes dedicated to HMV patients and due to the good acceptability of the home-care programme proposed to the family.
-A large number of patients died in hospital and this event may be considered a "failure" of end-of-life care protocol.
-This is not a contradictory result considering the increased difficulty in predicting noncancer deaths (such as in patients with COPD) in perceiving if a relapse is the "last" one.
-For this reason, the majority of patients and families requested, of our care staff, the "final" hospital admission both for palliative and for sophisticated MV care.
-In Italy, there is no specific law about advanced directives, so admission to the hospital was mainly based on subjective judgment and/or request by the patient, the family or GPs.
+Most elderly and seriously ill patients die in an acute care hospital setting or in-patient hospice, nursing home, or assisted living, so that only a very small percentage of them die at home [28].
+Our survey indicates that in Italy, half of the ventilated patients die at home probably due to lack of hospice and nursing homes dedicated to HMV patients and due to the good acceptability of the home care programme proposed to the family.
+A great number of patients died in hospital and this event may be considered a "failure" of end-of-life care protocol.
+This is not a contradictory result considering the increased difficulty in predicting non-cancer deaths (such in patients with COPD) in perceiving if a relapse is the "last" one.
+For this reason, the majority of patients and families requested to our care staff the "final" hospital admission both for palliative and for sophisticated MV care.
+In our Country, there is no specific law about advanced directives, so that admission to the hospital was mainly based on subjective judgment and/or request by the patient, the family or GPs.